-Seeing St Mark’s Square and surroundings early in the morning is like experiencing a totally different Venice.
+Seeing St Mark’s Square and its surroundings early in the morning is like experiencing a totally different Venice.
 There is an ethereal quality about it.
 Or head to the square at night, after dinner.
 You can sit on the steps and listen to the music playing at one of the cafes.
 And if you are lucky, you will see pools of water rise in the square from the tide and catch beautiful reflections of the basilica.

 Other than that, explore Venice to your heart’s content – away from the crowds.
-Here is what I did to See the Best of Venice.
+Here is what I did to see the Best of Venice.

 Planning a Trip to Venice